UEABIO/physalia-R-course-2023/docs/01-intro-to-r.md

 </div>

-What's happened here is that R has attempted to interpret `10 = 20` as a command, and spits out an error message because the command doesn't make any sense to it.
+What's going on: R tries to interpret `10 = 20` as a command, but it doesn't make sense, so it gives you an error message.

-When a *human* looks at this, and then looks down at his or her keyboard and sees that `+` and `=` are on the same key, it's pretty obvious that the command was a typo.
-But R doesn't know this, so it gets upset.
+When a person sees this, they might realize it's a typo because the `+` and `=` keys are right next to each other on the keyboard.
+But R doesn't have that insight, so it just gets confused.

-Even more subtle is the fact that some typos won't produce errors at all, because they happen to correspond to "well-formed" R commands.
-For instance, suppose that not only did I forget to hit the shift key when trying to type `10 + 20`, I also managed to press the key next to one I meant do.
-The resulting typo would produce the command `10 - 20`.
-Clearly, R has no way of knowing that you meant to *add* 20 to 10, not *subtract* 20 from 10, so what happens this time is this:
+What's even trickier is that some typos won't create errors because they accidentally form valid R commands.
+For example, if I meant to type `10 + 20` but mistakenly pressed a neighboring key, I'd end up with `10 - 20`.
+Now, R can't read your mind to know you wanted to add, not subtract, so something different happens:

 ```r